 At LRGS we aim to foster a genuine interest in Mathematics as an academic discipline in its own right and as a tool for communication and problem-solving in a wide variety of other areas.

-The Mathematics Department occupies the Timberlake Building and the ground floor of the International Building.
+The Mathematics Department occupies the Timberlake and Swainson Buildings on the top site.
 The majority of mathematics lessons are taught in the eight classrooms in these two buildings.
-The classrooms are equipped with networked computers and overhead LCD projectors.
-Most rooms also have interactive whiteboards.

-All pupils study Mathematics up to GCSE and then around 110 take the subject at A-level, plus about 25 who study Further Mathematics A-level as well.
-The Department has been highly successful and many boys go on to study the subject or a mathematically rich subject at University, with a number gaining Oxbridge places recently.
+All pupils study Mathematics up to GCSE and large numbers take the subject at A-level, plus about 25 who study Further Mathematics A-level as well.
+The Department has been highly successful, and many pupils go on to study the subject or a mathematically rich subject at University, with a number gaining Oxbridge places in recent years.

-Mrs Whittle studied Mathematics and Physics at Lycée Hoche in Versailles and graduated from an École d'ingénieur in Grenoble, France.
+Mrs Whittle is 2nd in department and head of KS3.
+She studied Mathematics and Physics at Lycée Hoche in Versailles and graduated from an École d'ingénieur in Grenoble, France.
 She worked as an IT consultant in Paris before moving to England and completing her PGCE in Canterbury in 2001.
 As well as teaching Mathematics, she has also taught French and Physics.
 She loves the mountains and is a keen skier.

 Mr Viney is an old boy of the school who studied Mathematics with Computer Science at the University of Bristol and did his PGCE at St Martin's College, Lancaster.
 He is Housemaster in Storey House and coaches athletics and the U16 rugby team, as well as being the A-level Exam Officer.